Uni-MuMER: Unified Multi-Task Fine-Tuning of Vision-Language Model for Handwritten Mathematical Expression Recognition: Conclusion

 \section{Conclusion}

-This paper introduces Uni-MuMER, a unified multi-task fine-tuning framework for HMER that leverages the large-scale VLM Qwen-2.5-VL-3B.
-By fine-tuning it without any architectural changes, Uni-MuMER integrates Tree-aware Chain-of-Thought, Error-Driven Learning, and Symbol Counting tasks to jointly address structured spatial reasoning, error correction, and long-expression consistency in expression recognition.
-Experiments on the CROHME and HME100K datasets demonstrate that Uni-MuMER achieves SOTA accuracy, surpassing all prior approaches.
+This paper introduces Uni-MuMER, a unified multi-task fine-tuning framework for HMER , establishing a new paradigm by leveraging large-scale VLMs integrating multiple HMER tasks in a unified textual modality.
+Without architectural modifications, Uni-MuMER integrates Tree-aware Chain-of-Thought, Error-Driven Learning, and Symbol Counting tasks to jointly address structured spatial reasoning, error correction, and long-expression consistency in expression recognition, achieving super SOTA performance.
+This unified method provides enhanced accuracy, scalability, and faster inference speed, establishing a promising new research direction for future advancements in HMER.